phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Select name column.](images/upload-column-before.png)

 Once the sample name column is selected, a table will be displayed listing all the metadata fields.
 You can review the existing and target metadata field restrictions here.
-Press the `Review the data` button to continue.
+Click the `Review the data` button to continue.

 ![Select name column.](images/upload-column-after.png)